tomhsiao1260/vc-cell/readme.md

 This command will generate an `inklabels.tif` in output folder which is the inklabel mapping in 3D space.
 You can tweak the weights in `get_label.py` to fit your use case (e.g. use `volume.tif` and `inklabels.tif` to train a neural net in this region).

 If you want to go further, you can also combine `sdf.tif` generated from different segments via picking the minimum value for a given pixel position.
 And use those info to generate a new `inklabels.tif` for these segments.
 Or try to merge `sdf.tif` and `inklabels.tif` from different region to form a larger map.
-I think it's pretty flexible!
+I think it's pretty flexible to explore!

 ## Visualize it on the browser

 Now we can visualize all of it on your localhost browser.
-Please make sure [Node.js](https://nodejs.org/en/download) is installed and then run the following command.
+Please make sure [Node.js](https://nodejs.org/en/download) is downloaded and then run the following command.
 It will install the related packages for this application.

 ```bash
 cd client
 npm install
 ```

-Once finished, you can start the dev server and navigate to http://localhost:5173.
+Once finished, you can start the dev server and navigate to http://localhost:5173

 ```bash
 npm run dev